 The Work-Study Program was created to stimulate and promote part-time employment for students with financial need.
 It allows students to meet their educational expenses and provides an opportunity to gain work experience, as well as provide essential services to the University and the community.

 Employers, please be sure to work closely with your employees to submit the required documentation in a timely manner, as Work-Study is awarded on a first-come, first-served basis.
 Once funds are depleted, the award will no longer be available.
-Employers are responsible for ensuring that the work-study eligibility form is returned to the Work-Study Program Manager prior to the employee beginning to work.
-Please see the links to the left for additional information and access to the required forms.
+Employers are responsible for ensuring that the Work-Study Eligibility Form is returned to the Work-Study Program Manager prior to the employee beginning to work.

 How Does Work-Study Benefit Employers?

 Tutoring sessions can take place in a school setting or another location such as a public library or community center.
 The primary focus of the tutoring must be helping students gain reading and math skills.
 Reading tutors can work with elementary school children and math tutors can be used for programs up to the ninth grade.
-A family literacy program’s focus should be on literacy education to children or their caregivers.
+A family literacy program’s focus should be on literacy education for children or their caregivers.
 Literacy activities designed to have children and their caregivers interact may also be eligible.

 What are the Qualifications My Organization Must Meet to Participate?

 Organizations participating in the Work-Study Program must meet these requirements:

 - Be a public or private non-profit, tax-exempt organization as certified by the IRS.